 Disadvantages of Fishing Kayaks

-Like any other boat, fishing kayaks have a few negative points too.
+Like any other boat, fishing kayaks also have a few negative points.
 Some of them are:

 Costly

-Fishing kayaks can be on the expensive side with prices that range from $300 – $1100 and even higher, depending upon how you accessorize them.
+Fishing kayaks can be expensive, ranging from $300 to $1100 and even higher, depending on how you accessorize them.

 Less Portable

 Kayaks are heavy and require a trailer for transportation.
-It is challenging to store them as they are long vessels that cannot deflate and take up plenty of your storage space.
+They are also challenging to store as long vessels cannot deflate and take up plenty of storage space.

 Pontoon Boat or Kayak for Fishing: A Quick Contrast

-Fishing pontoon boats are budget-friendly, highly portable, secure, and comfortable fishing vessels suitable for fun, lazy fishing, especially recreational fly-fishing.
+Fishing pontoon boats are budget-friendly, highly portable, secure, and comfortable fishing vessels suitable for fun, lazy fishing, primarily recreational fly-fishing.

 In contrast, kayaks are speedy, sporty, and highly efficient.
 These flexible watercraft are meant for serious fishing, such as competing in fishing tournaments and bass fishing.